• Skip to main content

 Notes

-• Muffins can be stored in an airtight container for 2-3 days at room temperature or kept in the freezer for up to 3 months.
+• Storage: Keep muffins in an airtight container at room temperature for 3-4 days or freeze them for up to 3 months.

 Nutrition